ssorallen/turbo-react/README.md

 ### Transitioning Background Colors

 Navigating between page1 and page2 shows a skyblue background and a yellow background that changes at once.
-After putting Reactize in the `<head>`, navigating between the pages will transition between the background colors because Reactize will add and remove the class names rather than start a new document.
+After putting TurboReact in the `<head>`, navigating between the pages will transition between the background colors because TurboReact will add and remove the class names rather than start a new document.

 ```css